chrisgrieser/shimmering-focus/README.md

 - the alt-text of images is used as caption as done in Pandoc

 **condensed**
-- uses screen real estate more efficiently to display more information.
+- uses screen real estate more efficiently to display more information
-- useful for smaller screens.
+- useful for smaller screens

 **accessible**
 - increased contrast throughout, especially with the [annoying grey font on light-grey background](https://forum.obsidian.md/t/enhance-default-color-contrast-of-the-icons/23045/3)